Bengals' 2 big plays in 22 seconds not enough against Rams - KESQ

 AP Pro Football Writer

 INGLEWOOD, Calif.
 (AP) — The Cincinnati Bengals got their two biggest plays before everybody got back into their seats after the Super Bowl 56 halftime show.
 Joe Burrow found Tee Higgins for a 75-yard touchdown on the Bengals’ first play of the third quarter.
 Bengals cornerback Chidobe Awuzie grabbed a ball that bounced off Rams wide receiver Ben Skowronek for Cincinnati’s second interception of the game 10 seconds later.
 Two big plays all in the span of 22 seconds.
-Then little else after that Sunday.
-Now the Bengals go back to Cincinnati from its first Super Bowl appearance since the 1988 season still looking for its first championship after a 23-20 loss to the Los Angeles Rams.
+Then little else after that.
+Now the Bengals go back to Cincinnati from their first Super Bowl appearance since the 1988 season still looking for their first championship after a 23-20 loss to the Los Angeles Rams.